IjzerenHein/react-navigation-shared-element/README.md

 ### SharedElement

-The `<SharedElement>` component accepts a single child and a "shared" id.
-The child is the element that is then available for doing shared element transitions with.
+The `<SharedElement>` component accepts a single child and a *"shared"* id.
+The child is the element that is made available for doing shared element transitions.
+It can be any component, like a `<View>`, `<Text>` or `<Image>`.
+In case the wrapped view is an `<Image>`, special handling is performed to deal with image loading and resizing.
-The `id` is the unique screen id by which the element an be identified.

 This component is synonymous for the `<SharedElement>` component as defined in `react-native-shared-element`.
-Instead of a `node` it uses an `id` to create a higher lever API which automatically ties in with the scenes created by `createSharedElementTransitioner`.
+Instead of a `node` it uses an `id` to create a higher lever API which automatically ties in with the scenes created by `createSharedElementStackNavigator`.

 **Props**